-But the lack of distractions—no art museums, botanical gardens, or theaters—was exactly what I wanted to find on Lido Key.
+The lack of distractions—no art museums, botanical gardens, or theaters—is exactly what I wanted to find on Lido Key.
 When I needed food or shopping, I had only a half-hour walk through a quasi-residential neighborhood to reach St. Armand Circle.

 Main Beach Highway